Beef up your home security system with the best Arlo cameras

 Best Arlo camera for parents — Arlo Q

-Finding the best baby monitor can be quite a hassle, but if you are already connected to the Arlo ecosystem, then the Arlo Q will get the job done...
+Finding the best baby monitor can be quite a hassle, but the Arlo Q will get the job done if you're already connected to the Arlo ecosystem.
 The camera includes two-way talk so your baby can hear your voice whenever they start crying or need your attention.
 With the 130-degree field of view, the Arlo Q will show the big picture instead of just focusing on one area of the room.
 Pair it with the versatile mounting options, and this is one of the best Arlo cameras a parent can get.

-With the included Night Vision, you won't have to worry about not seeing what your baby is up to.
+With the included Night Vision, you won't worry about not seeing what your baby is up to in its room.
 If you opt to sign up for Arlo Smart, you'll be provided with notifications whenever motion or sound is detected, but it's not included with the Q.

 There are a few potential "hang-ups" for parents considering the Arlo Q. First, it's a bit outdated.
 Second, while it will get the job done, other cameras are available that are more feature-rich with an emphasis on children.
-While Arlo includes seven days of cloud recordings for free, if you want anything more than that, you'll need to sign up for Arlo Smart, as is the case with all of the company's cameras.
+Finally, while Arlo includes seven days of cloud recordings for free, if you want anything more than that, you'll need to sign up for Arlo Smart, as is the case with all of the company's cameras.

 Pros: